grisu-io/website/index.md

 - [usvcs-rabbitmq](https://github.com/grisu-io/usvcs-rabbitmq) / RabbitMQ implementation of the _usvcs_ package

-- [persistentpojo](https://github.com/grisu-io/persistentpojo) / This package allows to annotate classes
+- [persistentpojo](https://github.com/grisu-io/persistentpojo) / This package defines (and provides tools for) pojos that must be persisted

 - [storage]() / Still to release as opensource project / Cassandra + Elastic Search implementation of the _persistentpojo_ interfaces